Case Study Guidelines

 Case studies should be typed in a clear, legible font - not handwritten or photos of documents.

 These guidelines may help you in preparing your case studies to complete your MSTR® course work.

 When completed send ALL FIVE case studies as either a PDF or Word doc. file to your instructor.

 If files are too large send them via a Dropbox link or Transfer XL.

-The following details should be included:
+The following details MUST be included in each case study:

 Age and sex of client

-History of the scar – how it was acquired (surgery, accident)
+History of the scar – how it was acquired (surgery, accident)?

 Does the scar affect the client in daily life (limitation of movement, pain, discomfort)?

 Does the scar have any emotional or psychological attachment to it (fear, anxiety, guilt, sense of failure)?